NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Introduction

-We propose an efficient novel view synthesis framework, which we call Neural 4D Light Field (NeLF).
-We define a scene as an implicit function that maps 4D light field rays to corresponding color values.
-This function can be implemented as a Multilayer Perceptron (MLP) and can be learned using only a sparse set of calibrated images placed around the scene.
-This formulation allows the color of a camera ray to be learned directly by the network and does not require a time-consuming ray-marcher during rendering.
-Thus, NeLF achieves 1000x speedup over NeRF during inference, while producing similar or even better rendering quality.
-Unlike NeRF, NeLF does not optimize for the scene geometry explicitly.
-Thus, a 3D surface or a depth map cannot be directly produced by our proposed NeLF.
-Moreover, our light field setup limits the novel viewpoints to be on the same side of the cameras, e.g. front views only.
-Despite these constraints, we argue that for many applications such as teleconferencing, these are reasonable trade-offs to gain much faster inference speed with high quality rendering.
-To \xuyi{enable high-quality novel view rendering}, we propose a novel Fourier Sparsity Loss, which regularizes the similarity in the frequency domain between input images and synthesized images.
-Moreover, we propose a Ray Bundle Loss that solves the aliasing problem caused by the discretization of pixels from the input data.
-These two treatments allow us to train NeLF to synthesize high-quality novel views from a sparse set of input images.
-We show state-of-the-art novel view synthesis results on benchmark datasets.
+We propose an efficient novel view synthesis framework, which we call Neural 4D Light Field (NeuLF).
+We define a scene as an implicit function that maps 4D light field rays to corresponding color values directly, This function can be implemented as a Multilayer Perceptron (MLP) and can be learned using only a sparse set of calibrated images placed in front of the scene.
+This formulation allows the color of a camera ray to be learned directly by the network and does not require a time-consuming ray-marcher during rendering as in NeRF.
+Thus, NeuLF achieves 1000x speedup over NeRF during inference, while producing similar or even better rendering quality.
+Our light field setup limits the novel viewpoints to be on the same side of the cameras, e.g., front views only.
+Despite these constraints, we argue that for many applications such as teleconferencing, these are reasonable trade-offs to gain much faster inference speed with high-quality rendering and a small memory footprint.

+\textbf{Comparison with NeRF}: Although our work is inspired by NeRF \cite{mildenhall2020nerf}, there are some key distinctions.
+NeRF represents the continuous scene function as a 5D radiance field.
+Such a representation has redundancy, i.e., color along a ray is constant in free space.
+By restricting the novel viewpoints to be outside of the convex hull of the object, the 5D radiance field can be reduced to a light field in a lower dimension, e.g. 4D.
+Table~\ref{tab:vsnerf}, we summarize the differences between NeuLF and NeRF.

+{Moreover, NeuLF can also optionally estimate per ray depth by enforcing multi-view and depth consistency.
+Using depth, applications such as auto refocus can be enabled.} We show state-of-the-art novel view synthesis results on benchmark datasets and our own captured data (Fig.~\ref{fig:teaser}).
 The comparisons with existing approaches also validate the efficiency and effectiveness of our proposed method.
+In summary, our contributions are: \begin{itemize} \item {We proposed a fast and memory-efficient novel view synthesis pipeline, which solves the mapping from 4D rays to colors directly.} \item {Compared with the state-of-the-arts, our method is better than NeRF and NeX when the scene contains challenging refraction and reflection effects.
+In addition, our method only needs 25\% of the original input on those challenge scenes to achieve a similar or even better quality.} \item {Application wise, the framework we proposed can optionally estimate depth per ray; thus enabling applications such as 3D reconstruction and auto refocus.} \end{itemize}